Golf is back from the coronavirus shutdown, but Seattle tennis courts remain closed. Why?

-Go to Woodland Park in Fremont or University Playground in the U District, and you’ll see courts with no nets.
-Head to Green Lake Park or Bitter Lake Play Field in North Seattle, and the courts will be locked.
+Go to Woodland Park in Phinney Ridge or University Playground in the U District, and you’ll see courts with no nets.
+Head to Green Lake Park or Bitter Lake Playfield in North Seattle, and the courts will be locked.

 Golf courses are open in Washington, but open tennis courts in Seattle — tailor-made for social distancing — are difficult to come by during the coronavirus shutdown.
-Why is that exactly?
+Why is that, exactly?

 This came to my attention a couple weeks back when a reader named Lee Adelman emailed me his disappointment in the scarcity of open courts.
-He expressed how tennis improved his mental well-being and hoped to return to playing two to three times a week.
+He expressed how tennis improved his mental well-being and he hoped to return to playing two to three times a week.

 So I went on a hunt around Seattle and saw that, for the most part, he was correct.
 Washington Gov. Jay Inslee permitted the return of outdoor tennis and paddle sports earlier in the month, but you won’t see many open courts in Seattle.